Vulcan pilot plant

 Sustainable lithium extraction How a sorbent comes into use for DLE.

-The brine stored in subsurface reservoirs in the Upper Rhine Valley Brine Field contains lithium in dissolved form.
-When brine is brought to the surface, lithium can be extracted with the use of a sorbent.
-This technology, called Adsorption-type Direct Lithium Extraction (A-DLE), has been used commercially for decades in the lithium industry, and can be used on most brines where salinity and heat are present – just like in the Upper Rhine Valley.
+The subsurface reservoirs in the Upper Rhine Valley Brine Field contain lithium in dissolved form within the brine.
+By bringing this brine to the surface, lithium can be extracted using a sorbent through a proven technology known as Adsorption-type Direct Lithium Extraction (A-DLE).
+This commercially established method has been utilised in the lithium industry for decades and is particularly well-suited for brines with high salinity and geothermal heat, such as those found in the Upper Rhine Valley.

 This is a common misunderstanding, as “DLE” is an umbrella term, which refers to more than one kind of technology.
 DLE using an aluminate-type adsorbent, like Vulcan is doing, is proven, has been used commercially for decades in the lithium industry, and can be used on most brines where salinity and heat is present.
 Now that the lithium industry is growing and sustainability is becoming a much bigger issue, its use is increasing very quickly.

 It is the novel DLE methods that are being tested by academic researchers and start-ups that are not commercially proven, such as titanium/manganese-based ion exchange materials, and membranes.
-Stakeholders beware: not all “DLE” is the same.
+Beware: not all “DLE” is the same.

 A strength of A-DLE is that it uses very little chemical reagents, and the main inputs are heat, brine and water.
 The sorbent needs to be “washed” with water to desorb the lithium from the sorbent.
 If simple recycles are built into the process design, this water can be reused again and again, resulting in a tiny water footprint.
 So yes, if done right, A-DLE is a low water use as well as low carbon way of producing lithium for electric vehicles.